We are excited to chat!

 Since the auction is happening right in your event planning software, all item and bidder information will automatically be recorded in the platform for you to analyze now and in the future.

-While auction software can also help organizations streamline their in-person auctions, they’re absolutely crucial for online auctions.
+While charity auction software can also help organizations streamline their in-person auctions, they’re absolutely crucial for online auctions.
 Auction software will enable your organization to build the event site, where supporters can view items and place their bids.

 Online auctions don’t require as many hands, but you’ll definitely still want a team dedicated to this effort.
 Your online auction committee will get the auction software platform set up, answer participants’ questions, and ensure that online bidding runs smoothly.